Last updated on October 17th, 2019 at 03:44 pm

 Take South Africa investments, for example.

-One of the largest corporate offenders was (drum roll) Bank of America.
-You know what they say…the more things change, the more things stay the same.
+One of the largest corporate offenders was (drum roll, please) Bank of America.
+You know what they say, the more things change, the more things stay the same.
 Back in the day, most university students had their meager cash in Bank of America accounts, because Bank of America targeted university students as the perfect customer.
-It wasn’t for our $50 checking accounts; it was for our future white collar salaries, mortgages, car loans, and credit card debt.
-Our $50 checking accounts was the power we didn’t have.
+It wasn’t for our $50 checking accounts; it was for our future white-collar salaries, mortgages, car loans, and credit card debt.
+Our $50 checking accounts were the power we didn’t have.